[Note: This file has not been updated for OpenSSH versions after

 Data can be consumed from either end.
 The code is used heavily

 throughout ssh.
-The buffer manipulation functions are in
+The basic buffer manipulation functions are in

 - Ssh uses the GNU GZIP compression library (ZLIB).